QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/web/nuclei.md

     http()
     javascript()

-# From the documentation
+# Execute the 2nd request only if the 1st matched
 flow: http(1) && http(2)

+# Operators are lazy.
+If the first requested matched
+# Then the second expression is not evaluated.
+flow: http(1) || (http(2) && http(3))
 ```

 * `http`: can be used for fuzzing or to HTTP make requests.
 * `javascript`: can be used to execute JavaScript with/without nuclei internal libraries, to perform complex operations.
 * `code`: execute native code in any language, such as python.
-It only works if the template is signed for security reasons.
+For security reasons, it is not executed until the template is signed.

 <br>